Chart Color Schemes

 Risdon Park South is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of Nov 2025, the estimated population of Risdon Park South is around 2,297.
-This reflects an increase from the 2021 Census figure of 2,230 people, a rise of 67 individuals (3.0%).
-AreaSearch validated this estimate by examining ERP data released by the ABS in June 2024 and considering 8 new addresses since the Census date.
-This results in a population density of 123 persons per square kilometer.
-The suburb's growth rate of 3.0% since the census is within 1.5 percentage points of the SA3 area's growth (4.5%).
-Overseas migration was the primary driver of this population increase.
+The population of the Risdon Park South statistical area (Lv2) was estimated at around 2,290 as of November 2025.
+This figure reflects an increase from the 2021 Census result of 2,230 people, marking a growth of 60 individuals or approximately 2.7%.
+This change is inferred from AreaSearch's estimation of the resident population at 2,273 following examination of the ABS's latest ERP data release in June 2024 and validation of 8 new addresses since the Census date.
+The current population density ratio is 122 persons per square kilometer.
+The area's growth rate of 2.7% since the census places it within 1.6 percentage points of the SA3 area, indicating competitive growth fundamentals.
+Overseas migration was the primary driver of population gains during recent periods in Risdon Park South (SA2).

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, State Government's Regional/LGA projections are adopted with adjustments made using weighted aggregation from LGA to SA2 levels.
-Looking ahead, projections indicate a decline in the suburb's population by 53 persons by 2041.
-However, growth is expected within specific age cohorts, notably the 75 to 84 age group, which is projected to increase by 42 people.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are used, based on 2021 data and adjusted employing a method of weighted aggregation from LGA to SA2 levels.
+Population projections indicate a decline in overall population over the period.
+According to this methodology, the area's population is expected to decrease by 53 persons by 2041.
+However, growth across specific age cohorts is anticipated, notably the 75 to 84 age group, which is projected to increase by 43 people.

 Frequently Asked Questions - Population